-Single Family High Performance Windows and Walls
+Single Family High-Performance Windows and Walls

-Envelope Prepared by Frontier Energy, Inc.
+Envelope Simon Pallin, Frontier Energy, Inc.

-May 2023 Draft CASE Report
+August 2023 Final CASE Report

 This report was prepared by the California Statewide Codes and Standards Enhancement (CASE) Program that is funded, in part, by California utility customers under the auspices of the California Public Utilities Commission.